Courses

 LCS 480.
 Cultural Studies Abroad.
 3 Credit Hours.

 This course studies the culture, history and literature of a country or an international city.
 It includes a 10 to 12 day research trip to the location.
 Students read relevant social history to root them in an understanding of the significance of particular literary and cultural artifacts and locations.
 The course includes a student-designed research project, which is conducted while studying abroad.
-The city of London, England, and the Republic of Ireland and Northern Ireland have been studied in this course.
 Expenses for the study abroad portion are in addition to the tuition for the course.
 Prerequisites are formal application approval and faculty permission as well as sophomore standing and LCS 121.

 Session Cycle: Varies